 “The greatest danger in times of turbulence is not the turbulence; it is to act with yesterday’s logic.” — Peter Drucker

-For decades, the tech sector represented the future—a place where careers were secure, innovation was celebrated, and growth seemed limitless.
-That perception has shifted dramatically in recent years.
+For decades, the tech sector symbolized the future—a place where careers were secure, innovation thrived, and growth seemed limitless.
+But that perception has shifted dramatically.

-His tongue-in-cheek comment reflects a genuine tension: technology that promises to revolutionize industries may also eliminate countless jobs along the way.
+His tongue-in-cheek remark reflects a real tension: While AI is revolutionizing industries, it may also eliminate countless jobs along the way.

 The Social Media Hangover